A Robot's Guide to Singing

 Contraction of the thyroarytenoid shortens and thickens the vocal folds.
 Conversely, contraction of the cricoarytenoid lengthens and thins the vocal folds.
 Together these are an agonist-antagonist pair not dissimilar to the relationship between the quadriceps and the hamstring.

 There are vocal modalities beyond that of our typical range.
-We’ll speak only to falsetto which is a vocal register above our range.
 The machinations for producing tones in the falsetto register differ than normal and vary in each human.
-The common property between the methods of production is that only the edge of the nearly or completely shut vocal folds vibrates.
+The common property in this register between the methods of production is that only the edge of the nearly or completely shut vocal folds vibrates.
 This differs from vibrations in the normal vocal register which occur along the entire vocal fold.
 For the curious reader, other modalities include the vocal fry and whistle registers.
 It is beneficial to practice the blending of modalities for smooth transitions between them.

 Note that the vocal folds have no sensory mechanisms; Damage cannot be felt, it can only be heard.
-As a corollary, during singing pain should not be felt.
+As a corollary, during singing pain is not an adequate signifier for vocal damage.

 Resonator